 This article is about understanding warranties.
-There are arguments either way.
+There are statistical arguments either way.
 However, there is one absolute.

 So, only consider a warranty on the more expensive products.
 Most importantly, at least understand what the service experience will be like after the sale before buying additional coverage.
-Do not fall into a trap of buying an extended warranty when the provider cannot resolve any problems.
+Lastly, I would ask a ton of questions before the sale.
+Look at online reviews.

 Download a Yale Buying Guide covering all topics of appliances and lighting.
-Over 45,000 people have read a Yale Guide.
+Over 350,000 people have read a Yale Guide.